Links Between PCBs and Diabetes/Obesity

 The gut microbiome plays a role in the absorption, distribution, metabolism, and excretion of PCB metabolites, which in turn may affect health outcomes following PCB exposure (Li et al. 2020).

 In mice, PCBs affected gut microbiota composition and diversity.
 Exposure to PCBs also resulted in higher body fat, bigger fat cells, and inflammation.
-These PCBs-induced changes were worsened by a high-fat diet, implying that obese individuals may be vulnerable to PCBs exposure (Chi et al. 2018).
+These PCBs-induced changes were worsened by a high-fat diet, implying that people with obesity may be vulnerable to PCBs exposure (Chi et al. 2018).
 These authors also found that in mice, PCB-77 affected the gut microbiota and caused obesity, high cholesterol, and fatty liver, and weakened the bacterial functions relating to metabolism and the immune system (Chi et al. 2019).

 PCBs Affect the Gut